wso2/docs-ob-toolkit-uk/en/docs/install-and-setup/configuring-identity-server-for-ob.md

     been removed.
 Therefore, according to your requirement, add the following tags:

     !!!note
-        This is only available as a WSO2 Update from **WSO2 Open Banking API Manager Toolkit Level 3.0.0.5** and **WSO2 Open Banking Identity Server Toolkit Level 3.0.0.5** onwards.
+        This is only available as a WSO2 Update from **WSO2 Open Banking API Manager UK Toolkit Level 3.0.0.5** and **WSO2 Open Banking Identity Server UK Toolkit Level 3.0.0.5** onwards.
 For more information on updating, see [Getting WSO2 Updates](setting-up-servers.md#getting-wso2-updates).

         If you already have a setup, perform a data migration for the exiting active account refresh tokens